Evan Dahm

 Evan Dahm (born 1987) is an American webcartoonist from Asheville, North Carolina known for creating the Overside universe of webcomics.
+Dahm has also published a number of print-only graphic novels.

+Career

 Dahm started creating the surrealistic webcomic Rice Boy in 2006, which follows the titular Rice Boy as he travels through Dahm's constructed world.
 Once Rice Boy was completed in 2008, Dahm followed it up with Order of Tales, a more traditional high fantasy adventure.
 In 2010, Dahm completed his second story and started Vattu, a webcomic about a tribal girl forced into slavery.

-Dahm has collaborated to create the Benign Kingdom series of art books and has published illustrated re-releases of The Wonderful Wizard of Oz and Moby Dick.
-In 2019, First Second published a graphic novel by Dahm titled Island Book.
+Dahm has written and published a number of books.
+He collaborated to create the Benign Kingdom series of art books between 2012 and 2016.
+He published illustrated re-releases of The Wonderful Wizard of Oz and Moby Dick in 2014 and 2018.
+In 2019, 2021, and 2022, First Second published the Island Book trilogy.
+Iron Circus Comics published The Harrowing of Hell in 2021 and Last Delivery in 2024.
+Also in 2024, his illustrations for The Wonderful Wizard of Oz were used in a toki pona translation of the book.

 In December 2022, Dahm began publishing 3rd Voice, a fantasy webcomic serial about the adventures of Spondule and Navichet, set in "an invented world in a state of apocalyptic crisis, and the precarious lives of many people therein".
+In 2024, 3rd Voice was nominated for the Eisner Awards in the category Best Webcomic, and it won the 2023 Divisional Reuben Award for Online Comic Long Form.